-One Simple Trick To Spice Up Your Power Chords
+One Simple Trick to Spice up Your Power Chords

-I'll never forget the moment I learned the power chord.
 I stared at my teacher in disbelief.
-"You mean all I have to do is move this one shape around and I can play every Green Day song EVER?!!!"
-(To be fair, they only had one album at the time.)
 While power chords can blow a 15-year-old's mind, to the seasoned player they can become old hat.
 Here's a simple trick to breathe life and a little extra power into your power chords.

 The Basic Power Chord